Fibromyalgia Flares

 Okay.
 So you’re having a flare.
 What does that mean?
 What can you expect?
 How long does it last?
-How can you explain this term to those that do not have fibromyalgia, chronic pain, or other chronic illness so that they can understand and help during those times?
-Better yet, how do I avoid fibromyalgia flares?
+How can you explain this term to those who do not have fibromyalgia, chronic pain, or other chronic illnesses so that they can understand and help during those times?
+Better yet, how do I reduce (and recover from) fibromyalgia flares?

 What are fibromyalgia flares?

-Having a fibromyalgia flare means you are experiencing an increase of pain or symptoms.
+Having a fibromyalgia flare means you are experiencing an increase in pain or symptoms.
 Just as fibromyalgia varies from person to person, so do flares.
-These flares often times leave the person without energy and not able to enjoy their normal daily activities.
+These flares often leave the person without energy and unable to enjoy their normal daily activities.

 - pain levels